 Continued monitoring of contaminant levels in loon eggs is warranted, given recent discoveries of contaminated sediments.
 High rainfall in the spring of 2017-the fourth wettest spring in New Hampshire in 100 years-may have flushed contaminants into Squam.
 This flushing could cause contaminants in sediments to re-mobilize, which could then work their way into the Squam food web and into Squam's loons.
+The continuing presence of contaminants in Squam loon eggs suggests the likely ongoing availability of contaminants to the Squam food web.
 LPC will continue to monitor contaminant levels in unhatched loon eggs from Squam to examine runoff as a mechanism for contaminant transport into Squam's food web.

-The critical factor to restore a healthy population of loons to Squam Lake seems to be keeping the adult loons alive to stabilize the social structure.
+The critical factor to restore a healthy population of loons to Squam Lake seems to be keeping adult loons alive to stabilize the social structure.
 Increasing the use of non-lead fishing tackle and educating lake users about the dangers of lead and the need to boat carefully around loons will help reduce the threat of human-caused mortalities to loons.
-As the social structure stabilizes, there is reason to hope that productivity on the lake will improve, as the disruptions Squam loons are currently facing during nesting and chick-rearing may abate.
+If adult mortality would be reduced and the social structure would be able to stabilize, there is reason to hope that productivity on the lake would improve, as the disruptions Squam loons are currently facing during nesting and chick-rearing may abate.
 While many factors contribute to loon breeding success, the success of the 2020 breeding season may be at least partially attributed to fewer loon intrusions and a decline in the "social chaos" among Squam's loon population.